rust-lang/book/nostarch/chapter11.md

 Instead of `ok`, the line `test tests::another` shows `FAILED` [1].
-Two new sections appear between the individual results and the summary: the first section [2] displays the detailed reason for each test failure.
-In this case, `another` failed because it `panicked at 'Make this test fail'`, which happened on line 10 in the *src/lib.rs* file.
+Two new sections appear between the individual results and the summary: the first [2] displays the detailed reason for each test failure.
+In this case, we get the details taht `another` failed because it `panicked at 'Make this test fail'` on line 10 in the *src/lib.rs* file.
 The next section [3] lists just the names of all the failing tests, which is useful when there are lots of tests and lots of detailed failing test output.
 We can use the name of a failing test to run